Table of Contents

 Premium conventional motor oil is specifically for turbo charged engines.
 This formula improves gas mileage, while reducing thickness.
-It is for people who drive a lot and pushes their engine.
+It is for people who drive a lot and push their engine.

 Professional oil changes can cost anywhere from $35-$70, depending on the type of motor oil that your car requires.
 You may get lucky, and find a great deal out there or a coupon, but be prepared to pay full price just in case.
 In addition to your oil change, most places offer a free oil filter replacement and a tire rotation, with your purchase!

 Most oil change/lube shops, will post a sticker in your window on the driver’s side, which denotes when your next oil change should be.
 Pay attention to the sticker, set a reminder in your phone or, write it down in your planner.
 The health of your vehicle depends on it.
 There is no real harm done by getting your car’s oil changed too often, but why fix what isn’t broken?
 Save yourself some time and some money, by only taking it in for routine maintenance when it’s due.